gtruch/ananimlib/docs/quickstart.rst

 In this example, we instantiated our rectangle on Line 3 and passed a reference to AddAnObject on Line 6.
 We also passed a reference to the instructions at line 7, 9, and 10 rather than the String based key that we used in the previous example.
-You can refer to *AnObjects* in the scene either by reference or by key, if one was assinged.
+You can refer to *AnObjects* in the scene either by reference or by key, if one was assigned.

 .. image:: quickstart_ex3.gif
     :width: 95%